Experts eye more travel testing to contain COVID in Hawaii | WTOP

 The difference between “infected” and “infectious” is important, said one of the study’s co-authors.

-“There obviously are people that … will develop an infection but are not yet infectious,” said Dr. Nathan Lo, faculty fellow in infectious diseases at the University of California, San Francisco and co-author of the study.
+“There obviously are people that … will develop an infection but are not yet infectious,” said Dr. Nathan Lo, faculty fellow in infectious diseases at the University of California, San Francisco.
 “And those people will not be detected necessarily.”

 Gov. David Ige did not respond to an interview request, but the state did announce Monday that 1 million free rapid tests are being provided for routine testing of Oahu residents.